 The new buildings are layered: the formal arrangement balanced by more informal additions and there are varied and multifaceted street-facing edges.
 Each edge responds to the design cues provided by surrounding streets, but in all instances the overarching theme of connection and activation and the modulated scale brings depth and dynamism to this important part of the city.

-Andre de Graaf, Andrew Mirams, Travis Wooller, John Broadbent, Matt Jones, Chris Combrink, Scott Donnell, Emma Davis, Hayley Wright, Earl Rutherford, Alan England,
+Andre de Graaf, Andrew Mirams, Travis Wooller, Matt Jones, Chris Combrink, Scott Donnell, Emma Davis, Hayley Smith, Earl Rutherford, Alan England,

-Daniel Yang, Rachel Berry, Gabrielle Free, Paggy Shen, Scott McKerrow, Adelle hammond
+Daniel Yang, Rachel Berry, Gabrielle Free, Paggy Shen, Scott McKerrow, Adelle Hammond, John Broadbent

 Tonkin + Taylor